-1. Participation in the Weekly Voice Seminar

-- 2. Jury examination each semester in MUSC 151-351 - 3.
-Performance each semester in the Major in a Friday afternoon recital or in some other public, faculty-sponsored event approved by the principal instructor and the advisor - Junior Review
+- 1. Participation in the Weekly Voice Seminar - 2.
+Participation in musical theatre productions sponsored by music department each semester in the major.1 - 3.
+Jury examination each semester in MUSC 151-351 - 4.
+Performance each semester in the Major on a Friday Afternoon Recital or in some other public, faculty-sponsored event approved by the Coordinator of Musical Theatre and the Coordinator of Vocal Studies - 5.
+Junior Review